-(TPAI) for evaluating beginning teachers during the first three years of their employment; they may, however, develop other evaluation
+(TPAI) for evaluating beginning teachers during the first three years of

 The Department of Public Instruction shall provide technical assistance, including the provision of model evaluation processes and instruments, to local school administrative units that elect to develop dual personnel evaluation processes.
 A dual personnel evaluation process includes (i) an evaluation designed to provide information to guide teachers in their professional growth and development, and (ii) an evaluation to provide information to make personnel decisions pertaining to hiring, termination, promotion, and reassignment.